PERU ADVENTURE GUIDE

 EVERYTHING YOU NEED TO KNOW FOR YOUR JOURNEY TO MACHU PICCHU

-The Salcantay trail is the highest route to Machu Picchu, reaching an elevation of 4,600 m (15,200 ft) on day 2 at the beautiful Salcantay pass.
+The Salkantay trail is the highest route to Machu Picchu, reaching an elevation of 4,600 m (15,200 ft) on day 2 at the beautiful Salkantay pass.
 Unlike a traditional summit climb, the direction of your destination is not vertical.
-You'll trek through a series of ups, downs, twists, and turns before a final descent into the Lost City of the Incas, Machu PIcchu!
+You'll trek through a series of ups, downs, twists, and turns before a final descent into the Lost City of the Incas, Machu Picchu!

 A large water poof duffel will be provided to hold all your gear and will be carried from camp to camp by mules.
 This duffel has a strict 16 lb weight limit including your sleeping bag (just another reason you'll want to pack light and smart).
 Every day you will carry your personal necessities (camera, rain layers, sunscreen, etc...) in your day pack.
 You’ll be able to leave the rest of your luggage at the hotel in Cusco where it will be locked up safe and sound while you’re hiking.
 You should carry all your valuables (like your passport and wallet) with you at all times on the trail, and always lock your bags.